ahoang512/Ballr/README.md

 ## Minimum Viable Product

-Ballr is a web application implemented in Ruby on Rails and React.js that is designed to let users share their sports related photos.
+Ballr is a web application implemented in Ruby on Rails and React.js that is designed to let users share their sports related photos and gifs.
 Ballr allows users to:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->